rudransh-shrivastava/til/JavaScript/Object Destructuring.md

-We sometimes need to create variables for the properties of an object So instead of doing this
+We sometimes need to create variables for the properties of an object This is the normal way of doing it.
 ```js
 const operatingSystems {
     windows: 'bloatware',